-PhD students must demonstrate a reading knowledge of two languages other than English.
-Courses taken to satisfy the language requirements do not count toward the degree.
+PhD students must demonstrate a reading knowledge of one foreign language other than the language of their specialization.
+Credits taken to satisfy the language requirements do not count toward the degree.

 The time necessary to complete the requirements for the PhD depends upon the student's progress.
 The minimum requirement is two years of study and research in residence at the University of Alberta.
 The maximum allowed time to complete the program is six years.